Anjaan-g/Anjaan-g/README.md

 -->

 # Introduction
-I am a python :snake: developer.
+I am a Full stack developer ===> Python, Django, JS, ReactJS.
-Been in the development industry for more than 4 years with my main stack as Django.

-- 🌱 I’m currently learning Frontend tech.
+- 🌱 Learning in every bug and error.
-- 👯 I’m looking to collaborate on Anything with python and Django.
+- 👯 Open to colaboration on anything.

 ## How to reach me:
 📫 anjaangaire@gmail.com